adamchainz/django-browser-reload

 All done! 📯

-If the middleware doesn't work for you, you can also use a template tag to insert the script on relevant pages.
+You can also use a template tag to insert the script on relevant pages, instead of using the middleware.
+This may be useful if you want to restrict reloading to certain pages, or if the middleware doesn't work for your page structure.
 The template tag has both Django templates and Jinja versions, and only outputs the script tag when DEBUG is True.

 For Django Templates, load the tag and use it in your base template.
 The tag can go anywhere, but it's best just before </body>: